top of page

 TANKLESS WATER HEATERS:

-• □ Tankless water heaters shall be listed by an approved testing agency (UL, UPC, etc.) and be installed in accordance with the manufacturer’s requirements.
-Category II stainless venting material and larger gas supply lines may be required based on the manufacturer’s specifications/recommendations.
+• Tankless water heaters shall be listed by an approved testing agency (UL, UPC, etc.) and installed per the manufacturer's requirements.
+Based on the manufacturer's specifications/recommendations, Category II stainless venting material and larger gas supply lines may be required.

-• □ Additional information/permits may be required.
-Check with Plans and Permits division for more information.
+• Additional information/permits may be required.
+Check with the Plans and Permits division for more information.

 INSPECTIONS:

-Final inspection is required after all the work has been completed.
-PROPERTY OWNER shall complete and give to the inspector at final, the “Affidavit Self-Certification for Compliance of Smoke and Carbon Monoxide Detectors” form, verifying that they have installed the required smoke and carbon monoxide detectors in their home/property.
+A final inspection is required after all the work has been completed.
+PROPERTY OWNER shall complete and give to the inspector at final, the "affidavit Self-Certification for Compliance of Smoke and Carbon Monoxide Detectors" form, verifying that they have installed the required smoke and carbon monoxide detectors in their home/property.

 WATER-